-If your cords have loops, your pets could accidentally strange themselves as they try to play with them.
+If your cords have loops, your pets could accidentally strangle themselves as they try to play with them.
 Keep your cords short, and cut any loops in them.
-Wrap them around a knob out of your pets' reach for extra safety.
+Wrap them around a knob out of your pets’ reach for extra safety.

 With these strategies, your pets and your drapery will stay safe.
 Choose the ones that will work best in your home.
 And if you have further questions, check out the rest of our blog for more tips on maintaining your draperies, rugs, and other decorative accents.